markbeep/Zig-Projects/README.md

 will automatically be downloaded and built by the Zig package manager making hiredis usable in the Zig code without writing any wrappers.

-- **TSX Parser:** This project uses two C libraries: tree-sitter and the Typescript/TSX tree-sitter plugin.
+- **Parse:** A TSX Parser that doesn't really do anything yet.
+This project uses two C libraries: tree-sitter and the Typescript/TSX tree-sitter plugin.
 The motivation behind this project was to try out tree-sitter, get more experience with using a C library in using C libraries in Zig, and also learning how the `extern` keyword can be used.

+## Nix ❄️

+I'm a Nix enthusiast of course.
+You'll find a `flake.nix` file in each which can be used to develop with the correct Zig version locally using `zig develop`.
+Can recommend using direnv to automatically load the flake when you enter the directory.